VivekBits2210/Soulspark/README.md

 ```
 -> REST: /accounts/login
 ```
-Click on "Google" to sign in (make sure your email address is a valid test email for this project -> [ask a dev to add you as test user])
+Click on "Google" to sign in.
+Make sure your email address is a valid test email for this project. *If not, ask a dev to add you as test user*.

 To sign out,
 ```